XueZhangx/ReconMem_cont_ecog/README.md

 The task is to respond 0 to images that the subject didn't see and 1 to images that the subject has seen.
+They should try to respond as accurately and as quickly as possible.

 To run practice, run the following. $subid can go from 1-50.
 Let's start from subject 2.
 ```